19 Unique Places To Visit In Venice You Will Love

 Modern Art Exhibtions at Punta Della Dogana

 Visiting Punta Della Dogana allows you to look back into history and enjoy modern art exhibitions at the same time.
 This 17th-century building used to be a customs house in the city and was restored by renowned architect Tadao Ando in 2009.
 Today, Punta Della Dogana is the home of interesting works from the Pinault Collection, which are presented in curated exhibitions.
+Their exhibits are updated periodically, so you can return after months or years and still see something new.
+Apart from the contemporary artworks it showcases, Punta Della Dogana will also capture your heart with its extraordinary architecture.

-Aside from its triangular shape, you will see its interior’s original form of red brick and wooden beams.
-Tadao Ando then added windows that reveal views of ships, floating concrete staircases, and polished concrete panels—paying tribute to its seafaring history while showcasing contemporary architecture.
+Aside from its triangular shape, you will see its interiorโs original form of red brick and wooden beams.
+Tadao Ando then added windows that reveal views of ships, floating concrete staircases, and polished concrete panelsโpaying tribute to its seafaring history while showcasing contemporary architecture.

 Ponte dei Pugni: Where the people of Venice used to settle scores.

-The ‘war of fists’ first started in 1600 between the rival factions Castellani and Nicolotti.
+The โwar of fistsโ first started in 1600 between the rival factions Castellani and Nicolotti.
 The fights were held from September to December each year.
 Its goal is for rival teams to throw punches until their enemies are knocked off the bridge into the cold, sewage-strewn canal.
-The team with more people standing at the end wins.
+The team with the most people standing at the end wins.
+Today, you can visit Ponte dei Pugni and see the four white marble footprints that mark the starting point for fighters.

 Other fighting bridges include the Diedo Bridge at San Marziale, Ponte della Guerra at Santa Fosca, and Ponte della Guerra at San Zulien.